jonmumm/actor-kit/README.md

     // Handle other errors
   }
 }

+// Scenario 2: Return current snapshot on timeout const { snapshot, checksum } = await fetchTodoActor({
+  actorId: "todo-123",
+  accessToken: "your-access-token",
+  waitForState: { loaded: "success" },
+  timeout: 5000,
+  errorOnWaitTimeout: false,
+});
+// Always returns a snapshot, even if the wait condition wasn't met
+// You may want to check if the desired state or event was reached
 ```

-By using `waitForEvent` or `waitForState`, you can ensure that your server-side rendering or initial data fetch waits for the actor to reach a specific state or process a particular event before returning the snapshot.
-This allows for more precise control over when data is considered ready for rendering or further processing.
+By using `waitForEvent` or `waitForState` along with `errorOnWaitTimeout`, you can control how your server-side rendering or initial data fetch behaves when waiting for specific actor states or events.
+This allows for flexible error handling and timeout management in your application.

 #### `createAccessToken({ signingKey, actorId, actorType, callerId, callerType })`